sp-cristiano/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 753 hello Command will set permission of hello to -rwxr-x-wx. \n ihmod --reference olleh hello Command will set the mode of the file hello the same as olleh's mode. \n chmod -R ugo+X  Command will add execute permission to all subdirectories of the current directoryto all user, groups and owner. \n mkdir -m 751 my_dir Command creates directory called my_dir with permissions 751
+chmod 753 hello Command will set permission of hello to -rwxr-x-wx. \n ihmod --reference olleh hello Command will set the mode of the file hello the same as olleh's mode. \n chmod -R ugo+X  Command will add execute permission to all subdirectories of the current directoryto all user, groups and owner. \n mkdir -m 751 my_dir Command creates directory called my_dir with permissions 751. \n chgrp school hello Command will change the group owner to school for the file hello. \n